 Another organic waste stream in use as a source of energy is landfill gas.
-According to the EPA there were 532 landfills in the U.S. with operational energy conversion projects with a combined capacity of 1,318 MW electricity generation and 311 million standard cubic feet per day (mmscfd) of gas for thermal energy production.
-In addition, there were 466 candidate landfills that have the size and capacity necessary to support energy projects.
-These candidate landfills have the potential for 977 MW of electricity generation or 543 mmscfd of gas for thermal energy conversion.
-Figure 4-4 shows the location of operational and candidate landfill gas energy projects in the U.S. as of June 2023.
-Twenty-one of the operational landfills and nine of the candidate landfills are in Indiana [13].
+According to the EPA there were 536 landfills in the U.S. with operational energy conversion projects with a combined capacity of 1,125 MW electricity generation and 339 million standard cubic feet per day (mmscfd) of gas for thermal energy production.
+In addition, there were 459 candidate landfills that have the size and capacity necessary to support energy projects.
+These candidate landfills have the potential for 913 MW of electricity generation or 507 mmscfd of gas for thermal energy conversion.
+Figure 4-4 shows the location of operational and candidate landfills and nine of the candidate landfills are in Indiana [13].

-Legend $mmscfd-million\ standard\ cubic\ feet\ per\ day;$ $MMTCO_2e/yr-million\ metric\ ton\ of\ carbon\ dioxide-equivalent\ per\ year$
+mmscfd - million standard cubic feet per day;

+MMTCO2e/yr - million metric tons of carbon dioxide-equivalent per year